The Post Production Process

 “The editor’s job throughout the shoot is to assemble the dailies in line with the script.
 After the shoot has wrapped, then begins the stage of fine cutting, a highly collaborative process involving the producers, the editors, the director and the studio.
 Once picture is locked, post production encompasses sound design, color correction and online, any needed visual effects, titling and a final mix.
 Throughout all of these stages, there is a continuous approval process to ensure the best possible creative and technical outcome.”

 Assemble can provide flawless planning and logistical support through this important process, enabling your entire team to work together on a collaborative, visual post-production calendar that can shift fluidly as the project progresses through each phase.
+In fact, we've even created a post production workflow template which you can use today to access a pre-built post-production calendar and file management structure that can be fully customized to your needs.

 Phase 1: Editorial